lrljoe/laravel-livewire-tables/docs/columns/styling.md

 Column::make('Name')
     ->setLabelAttributes(['class' => 'text-2xl'])
 ```
-By default, this replaces the default classes on the label, if you would like to keep them, set the default/default-styling/default-colors flags to true as appropriate.
+By default, this appends to the default classes on the label, if you would like to replace them, set the default/default-styling/default-colors flags to false as appropriate.

 ## Styling Table Elements